-If you’re involved in a road traffic accident (RTA) then the chances are that you’ll receive injuries of some kind.
+If you’re involved in a road traffic accident (RTA) then there’s the possibility you’ll suffer injuries of some kind.
 Although driving has never been safer than it is now – thanks to advances in the safety technology included in new vehicles and overall standards of driver education – there is still one factor which can never be truly accounted for, and that’s the negligent or reckless behaviour of other road users.

 Bearing this in mind it’s only right that a system is in place which makes it possible for anyone who has been injured in such a way to make a claim for compensation.
 The money received for a successful claim will be intended to reflect the scale and impact of your injuries whilst also ensuring that the accident won’t end up leaving you financially worse off.
 To this end, you’ll be paid an amount to cover any expenses arising directly from your injuries, as well as money to replace wages lost due to any impact on your ability to earn a living.

 The good news, however, is that it is still possible to make a claim for compensation if your accident was caused by an uninsured driver, or if the other driver failed to stop and cannot be traced.

-Claims of this kind will be dealt with by the Motor Insurers Bureau, a body which has been around since 1946 and was set up to provide a fund of money to compensate road users who have been involved in accidents of this kind.
+Claims of this kind will be dealt with by the Motor Insurers’ Bureau, a body which has been around since 1946 and was set up to provide a fund of money to compensate road users who have been involved in accidents of this kind.
 Every insurance company in the UK has to pay a levy to the fund, and this money is then used to pay compensation.

 If you’ve been involved in an accident with an uninsured or untraced driver then it may seem tempting to simply despair of your bad luck.
 A personal injury lawyer, however, will put together a case to present to the MIB in order to make sure that you won’t have to go on suffering thanks to the negligent and frankly illegal behaviour of another road user.

 When you submit your details, you'll be in safe hands.
-Our partner is National Accident Helpline – the UK's leading personal injury service.
+Our partners are National Accident Helpline (a brand of National Accident Law, a firm of personal injury solicitors regulated by the Solicitors Regulation Authority).
+They are the UK's leading personal injury service.
 Their friendly legal services advisers will call you to talk about your claim and give you free, no-obligation advice.
-National Accident Helpline may pay us a marketing fee if you decide to proceed with your case.
+National Accident Law may pay us a marketing fee for our services.